Moonlington/tabletopfloreblog/content/posts/Pantheons and Religions.md

 {{% spoiler %}}So, between you and me, Lux and Nox do not exist, powerful forces do inhabit the world, like _His Radiance_ and the _Twelve Knights of Radiance_, but they're not considered _deities_.
 Lux and Nox aren't relevant entities in my story, either, which gives me a little lee-way when it comes to that.
 This does go against D&D's assumptions that gods exist and influence the world, I know, but bending those boundaries is just as enjoyable as staying within them.{{% /spoiler %}}

-### Elysium
+### Ae'thar

-I am going to write a separate article on my pantheon for Elysium, and what my train of thought was designing them.
+I am going to write a separate article on my pantheon for Ae'thar, and what my train of thought was designing them.
 Hopefully you look forward to reading that!

 ## Closing thoughts

 Deities are great, y'all.
 They're great ways to explain things in your world, from a planetary-scale to a small village's culture.
 They're also great vehicles for story arcs and adventures.
 While also keeping in mind that you don't go overboard like I did, and keeping them relevant to the story to not overuse your creative juices.

 This is also my first article, so I would love to hear your thoughts about it in any way you can.
 I'm pretty sure I'm mostly just rambling about things and throwing some of my thoughts on it here and there, but that's what this blog is for, right?
 I'm open to suggestions, criticism and discussion about the things I write.
-Thank you for reading, and I hope you look forward to my deep-dive into my deities for Elysium!
+Thank you for reading, and I hope you look forward to my deep-dive into my deities for Ae'thar!